 A Chicago native, she holds an MBA from the University of Chicago and a J.D. from the Illinois Institute of Technology, Chicago Kent College of Law.
 Anne has extensive international experience including having lived and worked in Mexico City as a U.S diplomat.
 Anne is a Latina fluent in Spanish.

-Anne is a Member of the Council on Foreign Relations and is a Member of The Chicago Network, an invitation only organization of Chicago’s leading professional women.
-Anne is a Fellow, National Association of Corporate Directors and Member, Latino Corporate Directors Association.
-Anne recently served on the Federal Reserve Bank of Chicago’s Council on Agriculture, Small Business and Labor.
+Anne is a Member of the Council on Foreign Relations as well as a Fellow, National Association of Corporate Directors and Member, Latino Corporate Directors Association.
+Anne previously served on the Federal Reserve Bank of Chicago’s Council on Agriculture, Small Business and Labor.

 Anne has been widely recognized for her community leadership and championship of Diversity, Equity & Inclusion (DEI) including being named as a 2022 “Directors to Watch” by Directors & Boards magazine, named once again as a 2022 Top “100 Latinas” and received a “Maestro” Award by Hispanic Executive magazine and Chicago United “People of Color” Award.